"America's Creepiest Motel!"

 At the End

 The last 2 rooms for some reason didn't have a colorful clown figure.
 All the others did.

 Our room was at the end, but this sign was right between the last 2 doors.
 Who was Joe?
 Were both rooms suites?

-We opened the door to our clown suite and saw a few, right away. $70. was at least $20 more than the other rooms and that's a bit pricey for an old motel... but we did ask for a room with clowns and by golly we got them.
+We opened the door to our clown suite and saw a few clowns, right away.
+Our room at seventy dollars, was at least $20 more, than the other rooms.
+That seemed a bit pricey for an old motel... but we did ask for a room with clowns and by golly we got them.